 As digital assets and blockchain technology continue to reshape global markets, understanding your exposure is essential.
 By investing in ARKK, ARKW, and ARKF, investors gain exposure to the potential growth of digital assets and to key players in the broader digital finance ecosystem.
 Importantly, ARKW and ARKF also offer exposure to digital assets by allocating to the ARK 21Shares Bitcoin ETF (ARKB) and 3IQ Ether Staking ETF (ETHQ/U), as shown below.

 As of December 2, 2024.
 The above list is only a partial list of holdings for each fund.
 For a complete list of ARKK’s holdings click here, for a complete list of ARKW’s holdings, click here, and for a complete list of ARKF’s holdings click here.
 Holdings are subject to change.
 Please note that neither ARKB nor ETHQ/U are a fund registered under the Investment Company Act of 1940, as amended (“1940 Act”), and are not subject to regulation under the 1940 Act, unlike most exchange traded products or ETFs.
 An investment in either ARKB or ETHQ/U involves significant risks, may be subject to extreme volatility and investors could lose their entire investment.
-Thus, ARKB and ETHQ/U are not suitable for all investors.
+Thus, exposure to ARKB and ETHQ/U through ARKW and/or ARKF is not suitable for all investors.

 Important Information